jobbrIO/docs/use/restApi.md

 ### Generic Endpoints

 #### /status
 The status endpoint is for testing purposes only.
-Even if does not perform health checking it can be used to determine the HTTP bindings and general availability of the Http-Endpoint.
+Even if it does not perform health checking it can be used to determine the HTTP bindings and general availability of the Http-Endpoint.

     GET http://localhost:8765/api/status HTTP/1.1